 Tooth or Consequences: Maintaining Your Pearly Whites

-Oral Care is often overlooked, but is essential to your health.
+Oral Care is an often overlooked, but essential, part of your health.
 The mouth isn’t just a home for your teeth: disease often enters through the mouth and nasal passages.
-Keeping these areas free of bacteria and other pathogens can boost not just dental, but overall health.
+So keeping these areas free of bacteria and other pathogens can boost not just dental, but overall health.
 Natural products have a lot to offer for this purpose.

 A healthy tooth is a living structure nourished by blood vessels and supplied by nerves.
-The root is covered by a shock-absorbing periodontal tissue, and the base of the crown of the tooth is held in place by gums that are pale pink and do not bleed easily.
-The enamel that covers the crown of the tooth is one of the hardest substances in the body.
-The dentine layer beneath it is softer and contains nerves and blood vessels that allow sensation and nourish the tooth.
+Shock-absorbing periodontal tissue covers the root of each tooth.
+The base of the crown of the tooth is held in place by gums that are pale pink and do not bleed easily.
+The enamel that covers the crown of the tooth is one of the hardest substances in the body, and the dentine layer beneath it is softer and contains nerves and blood vessels.
+These nerves and blood vessels allow sensation and nourish the tooth.